kannanekanath/accounts-rest-sample/README.md

-# Account REST Service
+# Accounts REST Service

-Demonstrates a simple Account JSON based REST service with minimal dependencies.
+Demonstrates a simple JSON based REST service with minimal dependencies.
 Things to make note of

    * Uses SparkJava a framework with the most minimal dependencies after comparison with Spring, JAXWS etc.
    * Used GSON which is the minimal json to object framework